andotherstuff/garland-protocol/garland-v0.1.md

 - Directory structure depth or breadth
 - What fraction is user data vs. metadata

 This uniformity has costs.
 Small files incur substantial padding overhead: a 1 KiB file stored in a 256 KiB block wastes 99.6% of the space, and after erasure coding with overhead factor 1.5x, that 1 KiB file consumes 384 KiB of storage across servers.
 This design accepts that tradeoff.
-Systems requiring efficient small-file storage should consider alternative approaches, but such optimizations necessarily leak information about file sizes.
+Applications with many small files should consider aggregating them into archives (tar, zip) before storage to reduce overhead while preserving privacy.

 ---